-In September 2017, at a ceremony in Austin, Texas, (ISC)2 named Dr. Hasib a “Rock Star” of cybersecurity and presented him an electric guitar along with the (ISC)2 Americas Information Security Leadership Award trophy for leading the implementation of the Master of Science in Cybersecurity Technology degree program at UMUC.
+In September 2017, at a ceremony in Austin, Texas, (ISC)2 named Dr. Hasib a “Rock Star” of cybersecurity and presented him an electric guitar along with the (ISC)2 Americas Information Security Leadership Award trophy for leading the implementation of the Master of Science in Cybersecurity Technology degree program at a major university.
 His independently published book Cybersecurity Leadership has been widely acclaimed by practitioners and scholars alike and is listed among the best IT and cybersecurity books of all time.
 Dr. Hasib has 30 years of experience in leading organizational transformations through digital leadership and cybersecurity strategy in healthcare, biotechnology, education, and energy.
 Within the Life Sciences field, Dr. Hasib served as Chief Information Officer at the University of Maryland Biotechnology Institute and the Baltimore City Health Department for 12 years.

 In 2013, Dr. Hasib conducted a national study of US healthcare cybersecurity and published the book Impact of Security Culture on Security Compliance in Healthcare in the USA.
 This book extensively covers the HIPAA privacy law and subsequent updates as well as issues of cybersecurity culture and compliance.